Current Transmission System

 Typical type of outlet in Europe

-In addition, Edison's invention has a light bulb plug shape (ex.
-E17 or E26), which is common in the world.
+Standardized interfaces, such as the screw bases for light bulbs (e.g., E17 or E26) popularized by Edison, demonstrate the value of unification.
 Now, it may be a business just by making a proposal to unify the outlet shape by voltage in constructing a DC power transmission system.
 For example, devices with relatively low voltage, such as smartphones, digital cameras, and even personal computers, are being unified by the USB power supply.

 It is also necessary to consider whether to co-exist with the current 50 Hz/60 Hz transmission network or to redraw by DC transmission in Japan.
 If you want to make use of the existing power transmission network, DC power transmission like the local smart grid assumes the transmission of electricity generated by solar panels in each local area.